How to Scale: 7 Proven Tips to Scale Your Small Business

 2. Leverage Technology for Growth

 Every business owner can use some form of technology to make their operations more efficient, accurate and impactful.
-When assessing what technologies and tools are going to help you, we recommend that you start by defining your ideal outcome.
+When assessing what technologies and tools are going to help you, it is best that you start by defining your ideal outcome.

-Ideal outcomes help to create the use-case scenario and that alone can drastically help you narrow your search for the right tools at the right price for what you need.
-We’ve seen the use of technology taking different forms for different businesses, but in most scenarios the core principal remains the same: reduce friction, increase measurable data, identify opportunities.
+Ideal outcomes help to create the use-case scenario.
+This alone can drastically help you narrow your search for the right tools at the right price for what you need.
+We have seen the use of technology take different forms for different businesses, but in most scenarios the core principle remains the same:

 Reducing Friction in Operations

-Automated task management and friction reduction are valuable to growing small businesses because they significantly decrease human error and the time spent communicating redundant information.
-We use tools you’ve probably heard of (Make and Zapier) to connect softwares and reduce manual communications around complex and simple tasks.
+Automated task management and friction reduction are very valuable to growing small businesses.
+They significantly decrease human error and the time spent communicating redundant information.
+We use tools you have probably heard of (Make and Zapier) to connect softwares and reduce manual communications around both complex and simple tasks.

-Most people we speak to (including our own team) have a hard time initially defining what their low-effort, high-impact automations are going to be, but once you get in the swing of building out automation processes, it gets easier to tie business impact back to processes and systems.
+Most people we speak to (including our own team) have a hard time initially defining what their low-effort, high-impact automations are going to be.
+Once you get in the swing of building out automation processes though, it gets easier to tie business impact back to specific processes and systems.

 An exercise you may find valuable for identifying your low-hanging fruit for automations is filling out the following diagrams.
-I promise the simplicity of how they look is not as simple as they are to complete.
+The simplicity of how they look, however, is not as simple as they are to complete…

-Hopefully these won’t take too long to fill out, but at very least, expect about an hour of deep thought and brainstorming to do this right.
-(If you get it done in under 10 minutes, shoot us an email… we’re hiring system automators and you may be a good fit 😉 )
+Hopefully these won’t take you too long to fill out.
+At very least, expect about an hour of deep thought and brainstorming to do this right.
+(If you get it done in under 10 minutes, shoot us an email… We’re hiring system automators and you may be a good fit! 😉)

-Once you’ve defined your starting point or lowest hanging fruit, start the process of trying to automate one process per week.
-You may be tempted to go much faster, but doing it right, especially with complex softwares, is much more valuable than doing it fast.
+Once you have defined your starting point or lowest hanging fruit, start the process of trying to automate one process per week.
+You may be tempted to go much faster.
+Doing it right though, especially with complex softwares, is much more valuable than doing it fast.

 Slow is smooth, smooth is fast…

-If you want guidance on setting up your system automations or recommendations for starting points, give us a holler.
+If you ever want guidance on setting up your system automations, or are interested in recommendations for starting points, feel free to reach out to us.
 We do free consultations for qualified owners looking to get started on their journey.

 3. Hire and Train Skilled Staff

-It’s amazing what A players can bring to a business – especially if it’s a small business that has a lot of room to grow.
-Now, you may be thinking “I can’t afford to hire A players, they’re expensive, right?!”
-It depends… Just kidding.
+It’s amazing what A players can bring to a business.
+That is, especially if it is a small business that has a lot of room to grow.
+Now, you may be thinking, “I can’t afford to hire A players, they’re expensive, right?!”
+It depends….
+Just kidding.

 A players are better for the business in every way, shape and form.
 Measured against B players, A players out-produce on every level.
 Be forewarned however, attracting A player talent is less about what you pay and more about what your environment, opportunities, culture and management/leadership looks like.

-You could pay A players 2-3x market wages, but if you lack the culture and leadership fit, then don’t expect them to stay long.
-So much of hiring the right people and training them to excel comes down to YOU and your ability to lead, implement and grow the business as a whole.
+You could pay A players 2-3 times market wages.
+If you lack the culture and leadership fit though, then do not expect them to stay long.
+So much of hiring the right people and training them to excel comes down to YOU.
+It is about your ability to lead, implement and grow the business as a whole.

-Look in the mirror and decide if you’re willing to become the person & leader that is needed to get where you want to go.
-If you’re unwilling to become that person (continually), then that’s okay… just know when to get out of the way and let someone else step into that role.
+Look in the mirror and decide if you are willing to become the person and leader that is needed to get where you want to go.
+If you are unwilling to become that person (continually), then that’s okay.
+Just know when to get out of the way and let someone else step into that role.

 4. Build Better Customer Relationships